messi1913/jdfaster/README.md

 3. Embedded tomcat will be started.

-4. http://localhost:8080/ui -> Performance ui will be opned.
+4. http://localhost:8080/ui -> Performance Test ui will be opned.

 5. select scenario and click the run button.